rbind/mikmart/content/post/2024-10-11-ggragged-0-2-0/index.markdown

 the panel rendering logic was fully rewritten in this release.

 Previously, panel rendering was delegated to `FacetWrap`, with some post-processing done to add missing elements.
-This always felt like a bit of hack to me.
+This always felt like a bit of a hack to me.
 It didn't really allow easily extending ggragged with new features, and I never could figure out how to resolve obvious code duplication between the row and column layouts with that approach.